AlbanyCanCodeCourses/JSFrameworks2024/exercises/06-text-input/README.md

-# State Challenge
+# State with Text Inputs Challenge

 In Visual Studio code, press `command+shift+v` (Mac) or `ctrl+shift+v` (Windows) to open a Markdown preview.

 ## Reason for the Challenges

-Managing state is often a source of headache for many developers.
-In these next few challenges will help you improve your ability to manage your app's state.
+Much of web development is working with forms.
+In this exercise, you will learn how to work with user input in React.
+You will handle text from textboxes.

 ## Getting Started